New Years in Georgia

 We had a very fun and interesting evening, with a few fire works and a new disco.
 It was definitely a memorable evening!

 The next morning we got up early to be the first on the slopes.
 When we got up to the second lift we found it hadn’t opened yet, even though it was 10:00 I guess people weren’t too excited about skiing after the night’s jovialities.
 We finally made it to the summit where we were out of the cloud cover and had an amazing undercast.
 And also great views of what we were about to ski down.
 Essentially the top part of the mountain had only one groomed trail down the back side and the front face was basically a free for all.
-You get down anyway you can.
-There was disturbingly little snow in spots so I was a little nervous on my first run of the season.
-And being a corduroy skier, the unforgiving wind-packed powder and ungroomed conditions proved a bit daunting.
-But we made it down, only after taking the photo up at the top!

 The next day involved much of the same.
 The area is known for its heli-skiing and we saw snowboarders trekking to another peak nearby and watched their descent.
 It was amazing!!!
-We also got a big kick out of the unique menu item at the slope-side restaurant.
-I really hope it was a typo!
+We also got a big kick out of the

 In two days we had MORE than exhausted the skiing opportunities there.
 But provided that global warming doesn’t take away all the snow, this place has great potential to be a wonderful little ski town.